whuang26/Twitter-Presidents/README.md

   	```
 	Do not worry!
 Your .csv file should still have been generated - this error message has more to do with an internal change Twitter made to their API.

+## Optional: Data Cleaning

+Since the visualization techniques we will use do not take the URLs, mentions, hashtags in the tweets into account while analyzing the data, we will not clean the scraped tweets.
+However, if you'd like to for your own data, we recommend using Tweet Preprocessor, which is a preprocessing library for tweet data written in Python.

+Tweet Preprocessor currently supports cleaning, tokenizing, and parsing URLs, hashtags, mentions, reserved words (RT, FAV), emojis, smileys.
+The library only supports JSON and .txt file formats.
+Therefore, you may need to convert your CSV file into a JSON file first to use this library.

+Detailed information on Tweet Preprocessor: https://pypi.org/project/tweet-preprocessor/

 ## Creating Word Clouds

 There are many online tools that allow you to upload a text file and it will generate a word cloud.
 Our choice for this project is MonkeyLearn's WordCloud Generator.
 If you want to learn why we chose MonkeyLearn, you can read our explanation on this page: https://whotweetswhat.works/about-project/index.html